 Today, some of the BIGGEST problems in medicine, science, and engineering are solved with the smallest technologies.
 Nanoparticles are used in everything from computer science to cancer treatments.
 In this class, you will learn about the many different kinds of nanoparticles being discovered, their properties, and how scientists synthesize and manipulate them.
 In addition to lectures and research, this class will involve hands-on learning, laboratory experiences, and state of the art imaging tools to give you a greater understanding of potential of nanoparticles and gain the skills to develop your own scientific research project.

-Comparative Electoral Politics – waiting list only
+Comparative Electoral Politics –

 Political Science, Data Analysis, History